-OPEN: Drivers who have competed in open classes in ICD competitions or who have finished in the top 50% of competitors in an Intermediate class at an Indoor Championships.
+OPEN: Drivers who have competed in open classes in ICD competitions or who have finished in the top 50% of competitors in an Intermediate class or finished as champion or reserve champion in Small Pony class at an Indoor Championships.
 Note that all multiples classes are considered open classes, excepting only multiples in 'club' (introductory) classes or h/c where these are run at ICD events.